scijava/scijava/docs/ops/doc/IntrospectingOps.md

 ## Info Trees

 Ops often utilize Op dependencies, which may have dependencies themselves.
 As such, the Ops returned by SciJava Ops are best thought of as a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-While an Op's signature, described above, describes the entire Tree, it is often more convenient to interrogate dependencies using the `InfoTree` data structure, obtained using the method `Ops.infoTree()`:
+While an Op's signature, described above, represents the entire Tree, it is often more convenient to interrogate dependencies using the `InfoTree` data structure, obtained using the method `Ops.infoTree(op)`:

 ```java
 var tree = Ops.infoTree(op);